by Robert Williams

-"Really Des, I don't know why you don't buy a new car!!" exclaimed Mike.
+"Really Des, I don't know why you don't buy a new car!!" exclaimed Mike the Manic Mechanic.
 "I've got stacks of clean motors on my forecourt!"

 "There's nothing wrong with my car!" said Des.
 "I hope!"

-"I never trust cars with the engine in the wrong end!" said Mike the Manic Mechanic.
+"I never trust cars with the engine in the wrong end!" said Mike.

 "Actually I did notice that caravan you've got outside," said Des.